ColinHorn/minigridscss/README.md

 # MiniGrid.scss

-A very minimal grid mixin, allowing you to set your breakpoints, container and gutters in seconds
+A very minimal grid mixin, allowing you to set your breakpoints, container and gutters in seconds.

+< 2kb in size.

 ## Usage